 Posted Dec.
 19, 2014 – The State Energy Conservation Office will provide low interest loans to assist selected small public K-12 independent school districts with the replacement of existing HVAC systems.
 Application deadline: Feb.
 23, 2015.

 Posted Oct.31, 2014 – The State Energy Conservation Office will provide low interest loans to assist selected public entities in financing their energy-related cost-reduction efforts utilizing the LoanSTAR revolving loan program.
 Application deadline: Dec.
 15, 2014.

 Posted June 13, 2014 – The State Energy Conservation Office invites all interested public universities in Texas to respond to the Request for Proposal for the creation and/or expansion of Clean Energy Incubators.
 Application deadline: July 11, 2014.

 Posted April 25, 2014 – The State Energy Conservation Office will provide low interest loans to assist selected public entities in financing their energy-related cost-reduction efforts utilizing the LoanSTAR revolving loan program.
 Application deadline: June 13, 2014.

-Posted April 21, 2014 - The State Energy Conservation Office ("SECO") of the Texas Comptroller of Public Accounts ("Comptroller"), issues this Request for Proposals No. 207b (the "RFP") to solicit proposals from qualified, independent engineers to assist Comptroller in providing energy engineering assistance to Texas school districts and other local governmental entities.
+Posted April 21, 2014 - The State Energy Conservation Office of the Texas Comptroller of Public Accounts ("Comptroller"), issues this Request for Proposals No. 207b (the "RFP") to solicit proposals from qualified, independent engineers to assist Comptroller in providing energy engineering assistance to Texas school districts and other local governmental entities.
 Application deadline: May.
 16, 2014.